 For both clinical endpoints, Keteyian et al. reported that an exercise volume ≥7 MET-h per week was associated with a smaller decrease in adjusted risk than both the 3 to <5 MET-h per week and 5 to <7 MET-h per week groups.
 This relationship resulted from the fact that a higher exercise volume was associated with a higher peak VO2, and that peak VO2 was highly associated with clinical outcome (adjusted p < 0.0001).

 Ultimately, this substudy analysis extends the findings from the larger HF-ACTION trial: even moderate EV (between 3 and 7 MET-h per week) were associated with reductions in adjusted risk that exceeded 30 percent, the authors concluded, providing support for the use of moderate, regular exercise in the management of patients with chronic systolic HF.

 - Keteyian SJ, Leifer ES, Houston-Miller N, et al. J Am Coll Cardiol.
 2012;60:1899-1905.

 Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Exercise, Hypertension

-Keywords: Odds Ratio, Inflammation, Colchicine, Exercise, Interleukin-6, Pulmonary Veins, Postpericardiotomy Syndrome, Biological Markers, Heart Failure, Oxygen, Metabolic Equivalent, Catheter Ablation, Hypertension
+Keywords: Odds Ratio, Inflammation, Colchicine, Exercise, Interleukin-6, Pulmonary Veins, Postpericardiotomy Syndrome, Biomarkers, Heart Failure, Oxygen, Metabolic Equivalent, Catheter Ablation, Hypertension

 < Back to Listings